Optimal Lower Bound on Eigenvector Overlaps for non-Hermitian Random Matrices: Motivating derivations of the regularisation

 \subsection{Explicit formulas for our concrete model and $\Defo_1 = \Defo_2$}

 In this subsection, we will give explicit formulas for $V_{\pm}$ and $U_\pm$ for our concrete model with one fixed deformation $\Defo$.
-In fact, for $\Defo_1 = \Defo_2$, the so far unspecified matrices $U_\sigma$ can be characterised by requiring that, jointly with the symmetry relation $ E_- G^z(-w) E_- = - G^z(w)$, a resolvent identity can be applied to $G_2 U_\sigma G_1$.
+In fact, for $\Defo_1 = \Defo_2$, the so far unspecified matrices $U_\sigma$ can be characterised by requiring that, jointly with the symmetry relation $ E_- G^z(-w) E_- = - G^z(w)$, a {resolvent identity (see \eqref{eq:resolid} for the standard resolvent identity)} can be applied to $G_2 U_\sigma G_1$.
 This yields, together with the normalisation $\langle U_\sigma , U_\sigma \rangle = 1$, that\footnote{Note that the assignment of $\pm$ is \emph{a priori} not determined, but we chose it in that way.
 This is also reflected in \eqref{eq:Vchoice} and \eqref{eq:Vchoice2}.}

 The singular (or critical) eigenvectors of the stability operators characterizing $V_{\mathfrak{s}_i, i}$ can also be explicitly calculated.
 Using \eqref{eq:Vchoice} and \eqref{eq:Vchoice2}, we infer, by means of \eqref{eq:crit triple} and the normalisation/orthogonality condition $\langle V_{\sigma,i}, U_{\tau,i} \rangle = \delta_{\sigma, \tau}$, that